QiannaR/INDE577_Qianna/Supervised Learning/Support Vector Machine/Readme.md

 ## what we will do ##

 I will use the SVM algorithm to predict the rainfall in Austin.
+## Data ##

+This data is from kaggle.
+This data contains histroical weather of Austin.
+It contrains parameters like,Average Temperature, Highest Tempertaure, something like this.

 ## Libraries ##
 not limited to